michael-j-cho/michael-j-cho.github.io/src/content/authors/michael.md

 ---
 name: 'Michael Cho'
 avatar: '/profile.jpg'
-bio: 'I am a Ph.D. student at Georgia Institute of Technology and researcher with the Inan Research Lab.
-Currently, I am researching deep learning and machine learning applications for'
+bio: 'Researching at Georgia Tech Inan Research Lab, training for the platform, and reading into the future.
+A Ph.D. student and record-holding weightlifter focused on turning hardship into insight through science and philosophy.'
 ---